Delenn: Character arc

 After the Shadow War ended, both Delenn and Sheridan find their homeworlds embroiled in civil wars.
-Although her work saved countless lives and ended the great war, she returns home to a world fraught with chaos and death.
+Although her work saves countless lives and ends the great war, she returns home to a world fraught with chaos and death.
 Delenn and the religious caste surrender to the warrior clans.
 She then forces a showdown between herself and the new leader of the warrior caste.
 This should be a purification in which Delenn can sacrifice herself for her caste and for the Minbari people.
 With her sacrifice, the leadership of Minbar would continue to be held by the religious caste - not the warriors.
 Her old rival Neroon saves her life, however, and in his death cries he joins the religious caste, which restores the balance of power.
 Delenn then gives control of the Grey Council to the worker caste, who had for many years stayed in the middle, as the religious and warrior castes simmered with disagreement.
 After John Sheridan refuses to stand for re-election as President of the Interstellar Alliance, Delenn is chosen to succeed him.
 When she accepts the role, Sheridan takes command of the Rangers until his death; Delenn asks Ivanova to succeed him.